immichFrame/ImmichFrame/README.md

 - ClockFormat: The format of the clock (ex. h:mm tt).
 See here for options https://www.c-sharpcorner.com/blogs/date-and-time-format-in-c-sharp-programming1
 - ShowPhotoDate: Show the date photo was taken.
 Boolean (ex. true)
 - PhotoDateFontSize: The font size for the photo date (ex.
 36)
-- PhotoDateFormat: The format of the clock (ex.
+- PhotoDateFormat: The format of the date (ex.
 MM/dd/yyyy).
 See here for options https://www.c-sharpcorner.com/blogs/date-and-time-format-in-c-sharp-programming1
 - ShowWeather: Show the current weather.
 Boolean (ex. true)
 - WeatherFontSize: The font size for the weather data (ex.
 12)
 - WeatherUnits: The temperature units. either celcius or fahrenheit